Evaluating Hallucinations in Audio-Visual Multimodal LLMs with Spoken Queries under Diverse Acoustic Conditions: Experiments

 \subsection{Effect of Spoken Query Length}

-We next investigate the effect of increasing spoken query length by padding input audio (see Table~\ref{tab:exp_length}).
-Interestingly, extending the length of noisy queries from the original duration partially restores performance.
-For instance, Gemini improves from 74.3 (original +0 dB) to 82.9 (10s +0 dB) F1 score.
-Note that this finding has not been reported in previous studies.
-However, even with longer queries, performance does not fully recover to the clean spoken query level in both models.
-These results suggest that longer input might help model understanding of acoustic context, while not being sufficient to eliminate degradation.
+Table~\ref{tab:exp_length} investigates the effect of increasing spoken query length by padding the input audio.
+Extending the length of noisy queries from the original duration partially restores performance, which has not been reported in previous studies.
+One plausible explanation is that longer audio provides additional acoustic context that stabilizes speech processing; however, the gains remain insufficient to eliminate degradation.